shravasam/MachineLearningwithR/README.md

 Pros:Probabilistic approach, gives informations about statistical significance of features cons:The Logistic Regression Assumptions
 2. K-Nearest Neighbors (K-NN) :
-pros:
-cons:
-3. Support Vector Machine (SVM)
+pros:Simple to understand, fast and efficient cons:Need to choose the number of neighbours k
+3. Support Vector Machine (SVM): pros:Performant, not biased by outliers, not sensitive to overfitting cons:Not appropriate for non linear problems, not the best choice for large number of features
-4. Kernel SVM
+4. Kernel SVM:
+pros:High performance on nonlinear problems, not biased by outliers, not sensitive to overfitting cons:Not the best choice for large number of features, more complex
-5. Naive Bayes
+5. Naive Bayes:
-6. Decision Tree Classification
+pros:Efficient, not biased by outliers, works on nonlinear problems, probabilistic approach cons:Based on the assumption that features have same statistical relevance
+6. Decision Tree Classification: pros:Interpretability, no need for feature scaling, works on both linear / nonlinear problems cons:Poor results on too small datasets, overfitting can easily occur.
-7. Random Forest Classification
+7. Random Forest Classification: pros:Powerful and accurate, good performance on
+No interpretability, overfitting can easily many problems, including non linear cons:No interpretability, overfitting can easily occur, need to choose the number of trees.